storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 Parameters:

 * `request.spgNftContract`: The address of the NFT collection.
+* `request.allowDuplicates`: Set to true to allow minting IPs with the same NFT metadata.
+* `request.maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies.
+Must be between 0 and 100,000,000. **Recommended for simplicity: 100\_000\_000**
 * `request.licenseTokenIds`: The IDs of the license tokens to be burned for linking the IP to parent IPs.
 * `request.ipMetadata`: \[Optional] The desired metadata for the newly minted NFT and newly registered IP.
   * `request.ipMetadata.ipMetadataURI` \[Optional] The URI of the metadata for the IP.